maginatics/jdbclint/README.md

 can prevent the same mistakes.
 [JDBI](http://jdbi.org/) offers an
 annotation-based approach to writing SQL which avoids some kinds of errors.
+[jOOQ](http://www.jooq.org) offers a fluent API that hides most interaction with JDBC from client code.
 JDBC lint can work in conjunction with all of these tools.

 License